-Kim Shipes shares her and her mom's tradition surrounding AVD Jewelry, her mom's greatest superpower, and why Kim is thankful for the time her mom put her foot down and made her do something.
+Kim Shipes and her mom, Gloria, are also long-standing AVD customers, and we loved interviewing Kim about her and her mom's tradition surrounding AVD jewelry.
+Kim also shares her mom's life-changing advice, her mom's greatest superpower, and why Kim is thankful for the time her mom put her foot down at a pivotal moment in her life.

 Kim, how did you first meet Anne and discover her jewelry?

 My mom and I were at the Shopping Spree event in Raleigh, North Carolina.
 My mom bought a piece of jewelry from Anne.
 It was an antique glass tulip flower with lavender pearls and she loved it!
 And that just turned into a tradition, we’ve been going to that event for the last 15 years.
 Anne and Aaron are so kind and so real, we fell in love with them.
 We buy our Christmas presents there, and now my daughter comes with us so we have three generations shopping together!

 How would you describe your style and your mom's style?